-Encourages growth and insight through harmonious relations with others.
+Cooperation encourages growth and insight through harmonious relations with others.
 This places areas of study such as Languages, politics, and economics within a context of positive reference to their more human realities.
 This is also presented as learning life-enhancing skills such as: how to get along with others, the value of compromise, supportive leadership, etc.

+Wholeness is an over-arching category that ties together the previous five categories.
+In a sense, it is the central pillar of human potential and self-realization.
 By nature, topics in the category of “Wholeness”overlap with those from the other categories and includes topics such as art and music appreciation, literature, philosophy, and religion.

 “Wholeness” addresses the interrelationship between mind, body, and spirit as well as emphasizing the importance of developing all three along the pathway toward maturity.